 Ah, electrolytes!
 A cyclist’s best friend – we cyclists use electrolytes a lot.
 Electrolytes are salts and minerals – sodium, chloride, potassium, magnesium, calcium, etc. These electrolytes are often lost through sweat which is rather often for most cyclists.

 Most “sports drinks” these days contain about 200mg of sodium per serving, but the amount you needs depends upon the salt content of your sweat and how much you sweat.

 Coffee and cycling go hand-in-hand.
 Besides improving alertness, concentration and reaction time.
-There’s good evidence that caffeine also enhances performance in both high- and low-intensity exercise and reduces the perception of effort during endurance exercise.
+There’s good evidence that caffeine also enhances performance in both high- and low-intensity exercise and reduces the perception of effort during endurance exercise and there are supplements that also help with this such as Testogen which improve the performance during exercise.
 Levels peak at around 30–45 minutes after consumption.

 Making a cup of coffee at home will enable you to control the amount of caffeine you put in and consume.

 Q. What should I eat/drink before a ride?

 While riding you need to consume some carbs, but clearly on the bike isn’t really the time to be tucking into a bowl of rice.
 Stick to some whole grains, dates or energy bars.
 If you’re using some type of supplement then make sure you’ve tried it out before because the last thing you want is your body reacting badly to a supplement because you’re not used to it.